 Vehicle Emissions Reduction Grants

 The Massachusetts Department of Environmental Protection’s (MassDEP) Volkswagen Open Solicitation Grant Program (Program) provides up to 80% of the cost of new diesel or alternative fuel replacements and repowers for eligible government entities.
 For eligible non-government entities, the Program provides up to 40% of the cost of a new diesel or alternative fuel repower, up to 25% of the cost of a new diesel or alternative fuel vehicle, and up to 75% of the cost of an all-electric repower or replacement, with associated charging infrastructure.
-Qualifying alternative fuels include, but are not limited to, natural gas, propane, hydrogen, and diesel electric hybrid.
+Qualifying alternative fuels include, but are not limited to, natural gas, propane, hydrogen, electricity, and diesel electric hybrid.
 Vehicles that qualify for replacement or repower include:

 |Model Year||Vehicle Type|

 |1992-2009||Class 8 Local Freight Trucks and Port Drayage Trucks|

 |1992-2009||Class 4-7 Local Freight Trucks|

 |2009 or older||Class 4-8 School Buses, Shuttle Buses, and Transit Buses|